 Reading aloud to your students is a classroom tradition.
 If you ask students what they remember most about their time with Mrs. So and So, chances are pretty good that the students will mention the books Mrs. So and So read to them.
 In surveys with teachers, sharing favorite books with students is often one of the top teacher loves.
-This classroom tradition is wonderful, but in this post, I’d like to share ways that interactive read alouds can be used for instruction and skill building.
+This classroom tradition is wonderful to be sure, but in this post, I’d like to share ways that interactive read alouds can be used for instruction and skill building.
 Interactive read alouds and mentor text lessons link instruction to the warm feeling of oral reading.

 Thank You Mr. Falker by Patricia Polacco is another fantastic choice for the beginning of the year as you’re working to set goals and build community.
 Not every student learns in the same way, and it’s important to recognize every child’s talents.
 I love this book for so many reasons, but the biggest reason is that it demonstrates the importance of perseverance.
 When students can identify with the main character’s feelings, the way she responds to the challenges faced, and the connections she feels with her teacher, I think that’s powerful and shows students that they too can work through their challenges with the loving support of their teacher.